AntonSol919/linkspace/README.md

 The [Guide](https://www.linkspace.dev/docs/guide/index.html) goes into more depth on the API and technical design.
 [Tutorials](https://www.linkspace.dev/docs/tutorial/index.html) has some annotated examples.

-[Download](https://github.com/AntonSol919/linkspace/releases) the latest release or clone from [GitHub](https://github.com/AntonSol919/linkspace)

 ## Using linkspace

-You can use linkspace through

-- The `lk` CLI
-- The Rust library with `linkspace = {git = "https://github.com/AntonSol919/linkspace"}` (disable default features to compile to wasm)
+[Download](https://github.com/AntonSol919/linkspace/releases) the latest binary package to try out some examples.

+### As a library

+All bindings follow the same basic API explained in the [Guide](https://www.linkspace.dev/docs/guide/index.html)

+- `cargo add linkspace --git "https://github.com/AntonSol919/linkspace"` (disable default features to include in a wasm app, e.g. with egui)
-- Python [bindings](https://pypi.org/project/linkspace/) with `pip install linkspace`.
+- `pip install linkspace` [bindings](https://pypi.org/project/linkspace/) (or build source in the ffi/linkspace-py).
-- Javascript bindings in `ffi/linkspace-js` (WIP: Is missing the runtime api)

-For building from source see [Guide#setup](https://www.linkspace.dev/docs/guide/index.html#setup) or the README.md's.

-[Clone & build](https://github.com/AntonSol919/linkspace) or [Downloading](https://github.com/AntonSol919/linkspace/releases) prebuild binaries to give it a try.
-Check out the `./emulate` folder for running locally or try and connect to a public test instance with the `./join-testexchange` script.
+- Not yet available through npm - clone and use `wasm-pack` in the ffi/linkspace-js directory.